riscv-software-src/riscv-isac/docs/source/python_plugins.rst

         else:
             return self.parseCompressedInstruction(instr, addr, self.arch)

-``parseStandardInstruction`` and ``parseCompressedInstruction`` takes in the same aruguments along with the architecture of the instance and return the instruction object in the above mentioned format.
+``parseStandardInstruction`` and ``parseCompressedInstruction`` takes in the same arguments along with the architecture of the instance and return the instruction object in the above mentioned format.